joanpalin/AI-Workshop/Session 2/lab_guide.md

 Both **Tavily Web Search** and **filesystem** are listed in the MCP Servers panel under Settings.
 Both have their enable toggle switched ON.
 You are ready to create your assistant.

+**Now turn both MCP servers OFF and we will turn it on once we progress the lab.**

 ---

 ## Phase 6: Create Your ARK Industries Assistant